kasznar/overview/README.md

 ### Cordova and Angular integration POC
 This is an experiment on wrapping an existing angular application in cordova to enable push notifications with Google Firebase.
-// and providing a decent loading experience

 repository: [/cordova-angular](https://github.com/kasznar/cordova-angular)
 technology: cordova, angular, firebase, ios, android